-(1) A portion of the commodity derivatives categorized in Level 3 is valued using an internally developed model with observable inputs.
+- A portion of the commodity derivatives categorized in Level 3 is valued using an internally developed model with observable inputs.
 The models also include some less readily observable inputs resulting in the classification of the entire contract as Level 3.
-See Note J.

-See Note J.

-- (3) Other assets are comprised of assets such as life insurance contracts within the deferred compensation plan and non-qualified retirement plans.
-(4) Amounts represent the impact of legally-enforceable master netting agreements that allow the Companies to net gain and loss positions and cash collateral held or placed with the same counterparties.
+See Note J. (1) - See Note J. - Other assets are comprised of assets such as life insurance contracts within the deferred compensation plan and non-qualified retirement plans.